sathomas/jsDataV.is/src/text/ch8/05-routes.md

     },
 ```

-Once again we respond to the user by constructing an appropriate URL and triggering a navigation to it.
+Once again we respond to the user by constructing an appropriate <span class="smcp">URL</span> and triggering a navigation to it.

 You might be wondering why we have to explicitly trigger the navigation change.
 Shouldn't that be the default behavior?
 Although that may seem reasonable in most cases it wouldn't be appropriate.
 Our application is simple enough that triggering the route works fine.
-More complex applications, however, probably want to take different actions depending on whether the user performs an action within the app or navigates directly to a particular URL.
+More complex applications, however, probably want to take different actions depending on whether the user performs an action within the app or navigates directly to a particular <span class="smcp">URL</span>.
 It's better to have different code handling each of those cases.
 In the first case the app would still want to update the browser's history, but it wouldn't want to trigger a full navigation action.

 ### Step 4: Fine-Tuning the Application